 1.6.
 Discussion: Regulations that are not related to safety or livability can have a detrimental effect by prohibiting land from being used for its most efficient purpose.
 Allowing a mix of offices, retail and housing of various densities to exist close to each other, or in the same building, will give people the best chance of finding housing that best suits their needs

-2.2.
-Discussion: Stamp duty is a disincentive to house sales as it is charged to the buyer at the time of sale.
-The proposed tax would instead be levied quarterly for investment properties, and owner-occupiers would have the option of either quarterly or time-of-sale payment.
+3.2.
+Discussion: Stamp duty disincentivises buying and selling of houses as it is charged to the buyer at the time of sale.
+The proposed land tax would instead be levied quarterly for investment properties, and owner-occupiers would have the option of either quarterly or time-of-sale payment.

 Further discussion of our Land Tax policy can be found here.

 Adequate supply of housing is one factor in stabilising house prices, but not the whole picture.